brandonmoser/node_challenge/README.md

 ## Requirements

-At a minimum, we would like to see the following implemented:
+At a minimum, the following must be implemented:

 * The Producer and Consumer as separate NodeJS services.
 * The Producer generating random addition expressions of two positive integers, e.g. "2+3="